lukeschafer/jamd/Readme.md

   jam'd stands for Javascript AMD, and is an AMD implementation aiming to provide full AMD functionality, without requiring (but supporting) scripts to actually be loaded asyncronously, or requiring any pre/post build steps.

+## Why?

+  Simply because the exact feature-set we wanted for several projects couldn't be found in existing libs.
+RequireJS is the best out there, but isn't quite what we want.

 ## Author(s)